 Meetings & Events

-Our Topical Talks are offered to members of HGS u3a.
+Our Monthly Talks are offered to members of HGS u3a.
 Non-members are invited to join us for a free taster session.
+Members can bring a carer at no charge.
+There is a ramp and accessible toilet.

-They take place at the Free Church, North Square, NW11 on the third Thursday of each month during our term times.
-Doors open at 2.30 pm providing an opportunity to chat with your neighbours before the event starts.
+They take place at the HGS Free Church, North Square, NW11 7AG each month during our term times.
+Doors open at 2.30 pm providing an opportunity to chat with your neighbours before the event starts at 3.00 pm.
+There will also be time for socialising after the talk.

 Recordings of Some Previous Talks

-Professor Lynne Cox of Oriel College Oxford gave the Topical Talk on Preparing for Ageing Well in September 2022.
+Professor Lynne Cox of Oriel College Oxford gave a talk on Preparing for Ageing Well in September 2022.
 Her talk was a terrific review of what we can do now to live a healthier life in old age and fascinating research on possible future medical interventions.
 Click this link to view a recording which covers the talk (apart from the opening couple of minutes).

-You can also watch a recording of the October 2022 Topical Talk, when local author Amanda Weinberg spoke about her historical novel Tears of Monterini based on true events during Mussolini’s fascist era.
+You can also watch a recording of the October 2022 talk, when local author Amanda Weinberg spoke about her historical novel Tears of Monterini based on true events during Mussolini’s fascist era.

-The Topical Talk in November 2022 was given by Anne-Marie O’Connor, who discussed the fascinating saga behind Klimt’s famous painting of the Lady in Gold.
+The talk in November 2022 was given by Anne-Marie O’Connor, who discussed the fascinating saga behind Klimt’s famous painting of the Lady in Gold.
 Click here to view the recording.

 Previous Editions of In Conversation